tim-pearson/NumPyAI-Models/README.md

 Gradient Boosting is an ensemble learning technique that builds models in a stage-wise fashion from weak learners, typically decision trees.
 It corrects errors from previous iterations to improve overall performance.

-### 3. Speed Forward Neural Network
+### 3. Feed Forward Neural Network

-The Speed Forward Neural Network is designed for multi-class classification tasks using deep neural networks.
+The Feed Forward Neural Network is designed for multi-class classification tasks using deep neural networks.
 It utilizes ReLU activation for hidden layers and softmax for the final layer to predict class probabilities.

 ### 4. Principal Component Analysis (PCA)